-13 Riebeeckstad, Welkom Western Pump station 30 Yes 3 out of 3 pumps in operation Upgrade with 3 submersible pumps Bronville and Thabong Bronville North 38 Yes Recently refurbished, 1 out of 3 pumps working, pump station flooded due to sump pump Sump pumps need to be replaced Bronville South 59 Yes 3 out of 3 pumps In operation Major 44 Yes In operation - Upgrade Sibanya Water In operation Hani Park Not assessed Not in operation Vandalized Progress of Upgrade Old Thabong 34 Yes 1 out of 3 Pumps Need to be upgraded MIG/FS/1385/S/ 20/21 Phomolong village 39 Yes 1 out of 3 Pumps Orders to repair pumps Power Road 34 In operation but not in use 3 Pumps in operation Bypass water to Witpan due to the Theronia Refurbishment Rheederpark 54 Yes 1 out of 3 Pumps - sump blocked Orders to repair pumps T8 OLD 70 Yes 2 out of 3 pumps used until new is in operation T8 NEW Not assessed Yes Screw pumps off - I pump in operation MIG/FS1254/S/1 8/19 (MIS270369) Traffic 46 Yes 1 out of 3 pumps Orders, pups need to be replaced Vida 44 yes 1 out of 3 pumps in operation Orders to repair pumps T16 Not assessed Not in operation 2 pumps Still under construction connect to sewer line T16 / T8 Line Not assessed Not in operation Wait for connection line MIG/FS1379/S/2 0/20
+13 Riebeeckstad, Welkom Western Pump station 30 Yes 3 out of 3 pumps in operation Upgrade with 3 submersible pumps Bronville and Thabong Bronville North 38 Yes Recently refurbished, 1 out of 3 pumps working, pump station flooded due to sump pump Sump pumps need to be replaced Bronville South 59 Yes 3 out of 3 pumps In operation Major 44 Yes In operation - Upgrade Sibanya Water In operation Hani Park Not assessed Not in operation Vandalized Progress of Upgrade Old Thabong 34 Yes 1 out of 3 Pumps Need to be upgraded MIG/FS/1385/ S/20/21 Phomolong village 39 Yes 1 out of 3 Pumps Orders to repair pumps Power Road 34 In operation but not in use 3 Pumps in operation Bypass water to Witpan due to the Theronia Refurbishmen t Rheederpark 54 Yes 1 out of 3 Pumps - sump blocked Orders to repair pumps T8 OLD 70 Yes 2 out of 3 pumps used until new is in operation T8 NEW Not assessed Yes Screw pumps off - I pump in operation MIG/FS1254/S /18/19 (MIS270369) Traffic 46 Yes 1 out of 3 pumps Orders, pups need to be replaced Vida 44 yes 1 out of 3 pumps in operation Orders to repair pumps T16 Not assessed Not in operation 2 pumps Still under construction connect to sewer line T16 / T8 Line Not assessed Not in operation Wait for connection line MIG/FS1379/S /20/20

-1 0 Virginia Duikboot 26 Yes Submersible pumps Pump station under refurbishment Gawie Theron 39 Yes One pump in operation Need to be refurbished Grysbok 46 Yes One out of 3 pumps in operation 2 rotating assembly needs to be repaired Hoof Pomp Stasie 45 Yes Motors need to be repaired, Need Electrical and Mechanical upgrade Joel Park 36 Yes One pump in operation Need to be refurbished Argon 38 Yes Make use of Flyght pump Need to refurbish Birchway 27 Yes One pump in operation Need to replace pump and MMC panel need to be repaired Kitty 18 Vandalized Not in operation Need to be refurbished Meloding 27 Yes 2 out of 4 in operation Upgrade MIG/FS1418/S/20/ 21 (MS383597) Northern 41 Yes Partially in operation Upgrade MIG/FS1418/S/20/ 21 (MS383597) 4 Hennenman/Phomolon Bandediens 26 Yes 1 out of 2 working Need to repair pumps Hennenman Main 46 yes 1 out of 2 working Need to be refurbished Hertzog 44 Yes In operation In operation Sky Range/ Sky range 65 Yes Partially - 1 pump in operation MIGFS1182/S/17/1 9 (MIS253902) 1 Mmamahabane Mmamahabane 41 Upgraded, but problems with constructio n make use of old P/S Intervention needed, Inlet not on the correct level Need to be upgraded
+10 Virginia Duikboot 26 Yes Submersible pumps Pump station under refurbishment Gawie Theron 39 Yes One pump in operation Need to be refurbished Grysbok 46 Yes One out of 3 pumps in operation 2 rotating assembly needs to be repaired Hoof Pomp Stasie 45 Yes Motors need to be repaired, Need Electrical and Mechanical upgrade Joel Park 36 Yes One pump in operation Need to be refurbished Argon 38 Yes Make use of Flyght pump Need to refurbish Birchway 27 Yes One pump in operation Need to replace pump and MMC panel need to be repaired Kitty 18 Vandalized Not in operation Need to be refurbished Meloding 27 Yes 2 out of 4 in operation Upgrade MIG/FS1418/S /20/21 (MS383597) Northern 41 Yes Partially in operation Upgrade MIG/FS1418/S /20/21 (MS383597) /pl B 1 11 26 v 4 + 52 A1 1.
+4 Hennenman/Phomolong Bandediens 26 Yes 1 out of 2 working Need to repair pumps Hennenman Main 46 yes 1 out of 2 working Need to be refurbished Hertzog 44 Yes In operation In operation Sky Range/ Sky range 65 Yes Partially - 1 pump in operation MIGFS1182/S/ 17/19 (MIS253902) 1 Mmamahabane Mmamahabane 41 Upgraded, but problems with constructio n make use of old P/S Intervention needed, Inlet not on the correct level Need to be upgraded

-SUPPLY SYSTEM POTABLE WATER PUMP STATIONS / Pressure towers COMPREHENSIVE ASSESSMENT SCORE % IN OPERATION 4 Welkom Riebeeckstad Tower 33 Yes the process to and back up received to fix i Critical Distribu ition points - Sampled according to the SANS: Allanridge Nyakalong Tower - Not in operation use Bypass - - Virginia Meloding Reservoir - Not in operation use Bypass Normal Maintenance schedule - Ventersburg Reservoir - Yes in operation Normal maintenance schedule - 4 Borehole Virginia WWTW Yes In operation, sampled with t Chlorinated and he blue drop program
+SUPPLY SYSTEM POTABLE WATER PUMP STATIONS / Pressure towers COMPREHENSIVE ASSESSMENT SCORE % IN OPERATION 4 Welkom Riebeeckstad Tower 33 Yes In operation, 1 operation, in the replace all the up pumps - mato fix in house Critical Distribusampled every according to the sampling programmer. ne process to pumps and back terial received ution points - 14 days e SANS: 241 Allanridge Nyakalong Tower - Not in operation use Bypass - - Virginia Meloding Reservoir - Not in operation use Bypass Normal Maintenance schedule - Ventersburg Reservoir - Yes in operation Normal maintenance schedule - 4 Borehole Virginia WWTW Yes In operation, C sampled with t program